mpv-player/mpv/DOCS/client-api-changes.rst

 ::

+ --- mpv 0.18.1 ---
+ ----   - remove "status" log level from mpv_request_log_messages() docs.
+This
+          is 100% equivalent to "v".
+The behavior is still the same, thus no actual API change.
  --- mpv 0.18.0 ---
  1.21   - mpv_set_property() changes behavior with MPV_FORMAT_NODE.
 Before this
           change it rejected mpv_nodes with format==MPV_FORMAT_STRING if the